-- 1st incident of misbehavior student is asked to correct the behavior by a positive restatement of the rule; incident report sent to parent/guardian. - 2nd incident of misbehavior student is told to correct the behavior; incident report is filled out and given to parent/guardian. - 3rd incident of misbehavior- student is removed from the classroom to work outside of the community until they are ready to rejoin the community; incident report is filled out and given to the parent/guardian along with a letter asking for a meeting to discuss the recurring misbehavior.
-The student may be sent home until the parents/guardians can meet with the teacher, the Head of School.
+- 1st incident of misbehavior student is asked to correct the behavior by a positive restatement of the rule; incident report sent to parent. - 2nd incident of misbehavior student is told to correct the behavior; incident report is filled out and given to parent. - 3rd incident of misbehavior- student is removed from the classroom to work outside of the community until he/she is ready to rejoin the community; incident report is filled out and given to the parent along with a letter asking for a meeting to discuss the recurring misbehavior.
+The student may be sent home until the parents can meet with the Director/Directress, the Head of School and/or the Executive Director.

-This meeting will be attended by the Parent/Guardian, Teacher, and the Head of School.
+This meeting will be attended by the Parent, Directors/Directresses, the Head of School and/or the Executive Director.
 A recommendation will be made that there be a 3-week Behavior Modification Plan Period.
 This may involve one-on-one sessions with an outside Specialist.

-- Information and feedback about each of these sessions with a Professional Counselor/Specialist will be communicated on a weekly basis by the counselor or parents/guardians to the teacher. - If after three weeks of these focused strategies, the student is still exhibiting misbehavior, the parents/guardians are again contacted, and the Dismissal Protocol explained.
+- Information and feedback about each of these sessions with a Professional Counselor/Specialist will be communicated on a weekly basis by the counselor or parents to directors/directresses. - If after three weeks of these focused strategies, the student is still exhibiting misbehavior, the parents are again contacted, and the Dismissal Protocol explained.